What is inventory forecasting? How does it help?

 - Top panel: Shows the full timeline with historical data and all three forecast approaches.
 The vertical line marks the train/test split.

-- Middle panel: Zoomed view of the forecast period showing how each approach performs.
-Notice the progressive improvement from red (univariate) to orange (multivariate) to green (cross-item).
+- Bottom panel: Zoomed view of the forecast period showing how each approach performs.
+Notice the progressive improvement from univariate to multivariate to cross-item forecasting.

 Visualizing Cross-Item Prediction Accuracy